Event Information

 Poster session questions can be directed to the Office of Academic Training and Outreach Programs at ATOP@chop.edu.

-The Networking Lunch on May 1st, 2024 is generously sponsored by the CHOP Omics & Big Data Initiative.
+The Networking Reception on May 5th, 2026 is generously sponsored by the CHOP Omics & Big Data Initiative.

 The CHOP Omics & Big Data Initiative is bringing us closer to our vision to: